aaaven/Digital-Arts-Spring2019/README.md

 * **Course Category:** Designated Elective Course
 * **Terms Offered:** 2018-2019 Spring Term (Week 1-16, except Week 3 ,12& 13)
 * **Target Students:** ICCI Master 2018 (63 students)
 * **Teaching Room:** Bldg.
-A7&A8, ICCI Academic and Research Base in Zizhu International Education Park (155, Tan Jia Tang Road, Minhang District, Shanghai)
+A7&A8, ICCI Academic and Research Base in ZIZHU International Education Park (155, Tan Jia Tang Road, Minhang District, Shanghai)

 ## Course Arrangement
 There will be two lectures given by 1-2 instructors for each module.
 There will be a final presentation after the completion of all module to demonstrate students' works together.
 Examples of final works to be presented for each module: 1.
 Sculpture: to carve a sculpture.
 2. Chinese Calligraphy and Painting: to produce a calligraphy work or painting.
 3. Sound and Storytelling: to produce music for film or animation or live performance.
 4. Film and Advertisement Production: to produce an advertising clip or a short film, etc. **5.
 Digital Art: to produce a new media work of art or installation;** 6.
-Costume Design: to produce a independently designed clothes.
+Costume Design: to produce independently-designed cloths.

 * The course consists of two phases: 1) Comprehensive Learning Phase, 2) Practice Phase.